Campaign

 Importance of registration

 Due to the advice and directions from the health authorities regarding the COVID-19 virus and to play our part to flatten the curve, we have postponed all of our planned donor drives/registration events in all of our six countries.
 We want to make sure that we look after and protect all of our donors and volunteers.
 For the thousands of patients around the world who are not able to find a perfect match, we still urgently need to add more donors to the database.
-We are thankful for every registration and you can still order your registration kit online at www.dkms-bmst.org/register.
+We are thankful for every registration and you can still order your registration kit online.
 Registering is simple and straightforward and you can become a potential lifesaver!

 Protecting our donors